Slayer95/aura-bot/CLI.md

 inherent risk of desynchronization between game clients.
 Usage of this feature is only recommended when hosting well-tested maps with custom game data.

 Avoid using crossplay for melee or altered melee maps, in order to minimize potential issues.
+Note, however, that maps using SLK optimization, such as those optimized with [W3x2Lni][5], are likely immune against desynchronizations.

 Note also that versions 1.29, and 1.23 are not compatible with earlier game versions.